-How to reverse or cancel a credit card payment and get your money back
+How to cancel or reverse a credit card payment

 How do I cancel a credit card payment?